IBM/unitxt/docs/docs/saving_and_loading_from_catalog.rst

 Modifying Catalog Assets on the Fly
 -----------------------------------

-To modify a catalog asset's fields dynamically, upon fetching the asset from the catalog, and instantiating it into a python object of type ``unitxt.Artifact``, use the syntax: ``asset.name[key_to_modify=new_value]``.
+To modify a catalog asset's fields dynamically, upon fetching the asset from the catalog, use the syntax: ``artifact_name[key_to_modify=new_value]``.
 To assign lists, use: ``asset.name[key_to_modify=[new_value_0, new_value_1]]``.
 To assign dictionaries, use: ``asset.name[key_to_modify={new_key_0=new_value_0,new_key_1=new_value_1}]``.
 Note that the whole new value of the field has to be specified; not just one item of a list, or one key of the dictionary.
-For instance, to change the metric list and the reference specification of a task:
+For instance, to change the metric specification of a task:

 .. code-block:: python